When using Direct Access; it is best practice to harden your Direct access server.

 netsh interface ipv6 set interface 10 forwarding=enabled

-; with the following cmdlet; you can make sure that the ISATAP router will advertise itself as the default route for IPv6 related traffic on you ISATAP client.
+OPTIONAL; with the following cmdlet; you can make sure that the ISATAP router will advertise itself as the default route for IPv6 related traffic on you ISATAP client.

 In some cases this is feasible, when you have a lot of DA servers in your cluster.
 In my blog post you'll see that I use static routes that I publish via the ISATAP router to the ISATAP clients so that you will get a clear understanding how it is built from ground up and what you will expect to see in the routing table on the ISATAP router and ISATAP client.